robertopreste/mitoviz/README.rst

 mitoviz is a simple python package to plot human mitochondrial variants on a graphical representation of the human mitochondrial genome.
-It currently supports plotting variants stored in a VCF file.
+It currently supports plotting variants stored in VCF and tabular files, as well as from general ``pandas`` dataframes when using mitoviz from inside Python.

 Variants are shown according to their heteroplasmic fraction (HF), plotting variants with HF = 1.0 on the outer border of the mitochondrial circle, those with HF = 0.0 on the inner